jbarreraballestas/learn_fork_and_pull_request/README.md

 # learn_fork_and_pull_request
-Learn markdown, fork and make pull request this readme file
+Learn markdown, fork and make pull request this readme file, please star this repo

 ## Clone the repo